Local Washington homeowners who are facing a financial challenge may find themselves in foreclosure.

 If you find yourself entering the foreclosure process, you might wonder if there is anything you can do about it.

-In this blog post, you’ll read about a few foreclosure prevention measures in Renton that you can take to keep your home from foreclosure.
+In this blog post, you’ll read about a few foreclosure prevention measures in Seattle that you can take to keep your home from foreclosure.

 These foreclosure prevention measures might not all work in your situation but we’re telling you about them so you can make the decision for yourself: